 It is very important that you base yourself correctly to maximize your time to photograph in the city.
-You don’t want to be a 30 minute public transport ride away from the nights at night.
+You don’t want to be a 30-minute public transport ride away from the nights at night.

 On a 4 day visit, we recommend splitting your time between two different districts for easy access to the best photo spots in Berlin.
 Our recommendations are as follows:

-The Circus Hotel– within easy walking distance of Museum Island and Alexanderplatz, the Circus Hotel sits among a street filled with dining options and offers modern, comfortable rooms in the thick of it all.
+Within easy walking distance of Museum Island and Alexanderplatz, the Circus Hotel sits among a street filled with dining options and offers modern, comfortable rooms in the thick of it all.
 They serve up an organic breakfast to start off your day and their partner hostel across the street has their very own brews served at the bar.

-Looking for more information on Berlin here’s 5 things worth check out in Berlin for Free, perfect for those on a budget.
+Looking for more information on Berlin?
+Here’s 5 things worth check out in Berlin for Free, perfect for those on a budget.

 We hope the listed locations and advice help you plan your visit to Berlin, Germany.